Here’s a few places I’ve visited for exceptional food, in no particular order.

-Wilton’s is hands down my favorite restaurant.
-I love the white table cloth and old-school english silver service.
-It’s a little bit of a hidden gem and is somewhat hidden by other london seafood restaurants and old-school eateries like Rules.
-The food is outstanding, the service is superb and the wine list isn’t bad either.
-I can’t wait to go back again.
-It however a little pricey!
+Wiltons is without question, my favorite restaurant.
+I love the white table cloth and old-school english silver service experience.
+It's a little bit of a hidden gem, sheltered away in the shadows of other London seafood and old-school eateries like J Sheekey and Rules.
+The food is outstanding, the service is superb and the wine list isn't bad either.
+Get the Stilton Soufflé to start and your fish served meunière.

-If it’s not possible to stretch the budget for Wilton’s, this is next on the list.
-It’s a true London institution and the food is to die for and the wine service is great for the money.
-I love the concept and I love that it’s low-key casual but still exceptional.
-Becoming a little touristy but it’s worth it.
+If it's not possible to stretch the budget for Wilton's, this is next on the list.
+A true London institution, the food is to die for and the wine list is great for the money.
+I love the concept and I really enjoy that the food does the talking.
+It's becoming a little touristy but still worth it.

-Another spot that’s not too accessible, I visited and stayed with Dad as part of dinner for his horse racing syndicate.
-The building is incredible, full of history and horse racing memorabilia.
+Another spot that's not too accessible, I visited and stayed with Dad as part of dinner for his horse racing syndicate.
+The building is incredible, full of history, irreplacable horse racing memorabilia and oil paintings of the late queen.
 The dinner was served on an enormous, grand table with silver candelabras and centuries-old trophies as showpieces.
-We drank a lot of wine.
-Breakfast the following morning was equally as impressive, with very old-school service.
+We drank a lot of rather lovely wine.
+Breakfast the following morning was equally as impressive, with very old-school service - kippers any one?
 Ask me about the loos.

 We visited a few spots in Florence during our time there but particularly enjoyed this restaurant which was very close to our hotel.
 It was understated, away from the main tourist stretch and was just very wholesome.
 It wasn’t fine-dining but it was very Italian.
 There was a great selection of local wines and the specials were truly special - we had an absurd amount of truffle!